The Ultimate In Birding Tours

 Vietnam: Day 17 Phong Nha-Ke Bang National Park protects a giant cave system (the largest in Vietnam) surrounded by forest-covered, limestone hills.
 This is the home of the highly localized, near-endemic Sooty Babbler.
 The species was originally known from just five specimens collected in Laos in 1920 and was rediscovered in central Vietnam in 1994.
 It was allocated to the monotypic genus Nigravis but later included in Stachyris, although its behaviour and call are rather atypical of Stachyris and further taxonomic investigation is clearly needed.
 Another interesting bird of the area is the restricted-range Limestone Leaf Warbler.

-As we explore the national park we will encounter many of the typical birds of this unusual habitat, including Cook’s Swift, Slaty-backed Forktail, Japanese Thrush, Indochinese Yuhina, Black-throated Laughingthrush, Fork-tailed and Crimson Sunbirds, and White-vented Myna.
+As we explore the national park we will encounter many of the typical birds of this unusual habitat, including Cook’s Swift, Slaty-backed Forktail, Japanese Thrush, Indochinese Yuhina, Black-throated Laughingthrush, Fork-tailed and Crimson Sunbirds, and Great Myna.
 More skulking species include Tonkin Partridge and Blue-rumped Pitta.
 If we are really lucky we will come across the rare and elusive Red-collared Woodpecker in this exciting part of Vietnam.

 Phong Nha-Ke Bang National Park is also a good place for seeing the endangered Hatinh Leaf Monkey and the amazing Red-shanked Douc Langur.